Its-RDJ/Insert-Interactive-Discord-Bot/README.md

 # Issues

 If there's any bugs orerror.
-Please open a Issue via github,
+Please open a Issue via github.